junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "So I heard," Dean blinks, feeling the guilt rising higher.

-"And Michael said you were the reason we were stuck down there for so long."
-Adam says, with his eyes locked on the pizza, not looking at any of them.
+"And Michael said you were the reason we were stuck down there for so long," Adam says, with his eyes locked on the pizza, not looking at any of them.
 "It's not seven years, you know."

 "It's not?"
 Sam prompts.

 "Shit," Dean blurts.
 He's been there forty years, in Hell, and came back to find it's only four months on Earth.
 Time flows differently.

 "It's like a thousand years."
-Adam nods, taking another huge bite on the pizza, swallowing it almost without chewing.
+Adam nods, taking another huge bite of the pizza, swallowing it almost without chewing.
 "I'm starving."

 Dean shifts in his chair uncomfortably.
 There is nothing to say to that.
 A thousand years, and now they want Michael's help.
 Dude is merciful enough not to blow them up on the spot.